Totilarson/CorePy/README.md

   'OK'.
 File -> Save (Original Folder) -> 'Save'
 - cropping photos: Edit -> Create custom crop selection -> "Save and draw on image"...move box crop to desired cropping.
 Edit -> Crop Selection (cut out) -> Save Original Folder
+- cropping photos (2) -> manually click on each photo to crop.
+Faster this way and you can visualize if teh core photo needs to be rotated.
+- Crop photo notes -> the goal is to be consistent.
+Having some of teh cardboard box around the photo is OK
+  Batch Rename: File -> Batch conversion/rename -> batch rename -> Batch rename settings (options) ->
+  Name pattern: R1_#####_#####, starting counter: 10500. increment: 12, where 12 is the length of the core box.
+  Add all files -> Sort files: "by name, ascending natural" Start batch : I put them in a separate file so nothing gets deleted
 ```